novumlogic/BookMatch-Ktor-Backend/README.md

 Here's a brief overview of the main components:

-- data/: Contains the OpenAiClient which has logic for interacting with the OpenAI API.
+- [OpenAiClient](../main/src/main/kotlin/com/novumlogic/bookmatch/backend/data/OpenAiClient.kt): Contains logic for interacting with the OpenAI API, you can modify how you want to handle the request here i.e. limit or increase the chat context for api request.
-- model/: Holds data models for requests and responses.
+- [model/](../main/src/main/kotlin/com/novumlogic/bookmatch/backend/model): request/ holds model class for our API input body and OpenAI request body. response/ holds model classes for our Response as well as OpenAI API response.
-- plugins/: Includes Routing and Serialization configurations.
+- [plugins/](../main/src/main/kotlin/com/novumlogic/bookmatch/backend/plugins): Includes Routing and Serialization configurations.
+You can add your endpoints in Routing.kt or modify the logic of how plugins are used.
-- Constants: Contains project-wide constant values.
+- [Constants](../main/src/main/kotlin/com/novumlogic/bookmatch/backend/Constants.kt): Contains `system_instruction` for OpenAI request to provide it with role and `response_format` for using OpenAI with [Structured outputs](https://platform.openai.com/docs/guides/structured-outputs/examples) so the json output stays defined and not hallucinate.
-- Application.kt: The main entry point of the application.
+- [Application.kt](../main/src/main/kotlin/com/novumlogic/bookmatch/backend/Application.kt): The main entry point of the application.
-- resources/: Contains configuration files like application.yaml and logback.xml for logging.
+- [resources/](../main/src/main/resources): Contains configuration files like application.yaml and logback.xml for logging.

 ## Getting Started

 ### Prerequisites:

-- Intellj Idea: Provides JDK and Gradle (dependency management and build automation tool) to run the project.
+- [Intellj Idea](https://www.jetbrains.com/idea/): Provides JDK and Gradle (dependency management and build automation tool) to run the project or any IDE that has this two features.
-- OpenAI Chat Completion API: You need an API key from OpenAI to use this services.
+- [OpenAI Chat Completion API](https://platform.openai.com/docs/guides/chat-completions): You need an API key from OpenAI to use this services.
-- Supabase Auth: For Authenticating API you need to setup supabase project
+- [Supabase Auth Kotlin Client](https://supabase.com/docs/reference/kotlin/auth-api): For Authenticating API you need to setup supabase project

 ### Installation: